Eye On Annapolis

 CRIME

-No charges pending in racially charged petition circulated at Arundel High School

-On January 6, 2017 at approximately 12:30 p.m., the Anne Arundel County Police Department was made aware of a petition containing racially charged, highly offensive language, and anti-African American sentiment that was passed around among a few students at Arundel High School.
-School administrators quickly identified the student responsible as well as two other students […]

-Anne Arundel County Police investigating Annapolis homicide
+Anne Arundel County Police investigating Odenton homicide

-On January 2, 2017 at approximately 1:44 pm, officers responded to the 1800 block of Kimberwicke Place, Annapolis, Maryland for a call of shots heard in the area.
-Responding officers arrived on scene and located an adult male victim suffering from apparent gunshot wound(s) lying outside of his residence.
-The officers administered cardiopulmonary resuscitation until […]
+On Friday, January 13, 2017 at approximately 10:45 p.m., the Anne Arundel County Police Western District responded to the 2200 block of Conquest Way, Odenton, Maryland for an unknown disturbance.
+Upon arrival officers located an adult male lying in a yard suffering from an apparent gunshot wound(s).
+Police and Fire Department personnel rendered aid to […]

-Brooklyn Park man sentenced to 18 years for attacking wife
+Severn man sentenced to 16 years for assault on police officer

-Anne Arundel County State’s Attorney Wes Adams announced that Randal Harper, 47, of Brooklyn Park, was sentenced yesterday by Circuit Court Judge J. Michael Wachs to 36 years with 18 years of active incarceration for First Degree Assault, Second Degree Assault, and False Imprisonment.
-Harper was found guilty in November 2016.
-“What this woman had to […]
+Anne Arundel County State’s Attorney Wes Adams announced that Antron Trimitrios Bulow, 35, of Severn, pled guilty and was sentenced by Circuit Court Judge Michele D. Jaklitsch to 16 years in prison and 5 years of supervised probation for two counts of second-degree assault, possession of a controlled dangerous substance, driving while impaired by a […]

 EVENTS

-Note: UPDATE: Per Bob Mosier, AACPS Spokesperson, the school system and the police are aggressively investigating this incident with the assistance of Twitter.
-They do not believe there is a credible threat, but actions are being taken as if it were credible out of an abundance of caution.
-Parents, students, faculty, and staff can expect to […]